weegrom/polaris-icons/.github/ISSUE_TEMPLATE/suggest-a-new-icon--shopify-employees-.md

 <svg xmlns="http://www.w3.org/2000/svg" ...
 ```

-### Icon metadata (optional)
+### Icon metadata

 <!--
-If the icon metadata needs to be updated,
+If you’re adding a new icon, the following metadata needs
-copy and paste it from the appropriate `.yml` file, located in:
+to be completed before we can accept this contribution.

+You can find example metadata files in any `.yml` file here:
 https://github.com/Shopify/polaris-icons/tree/master/packages/polaris-icons-raw/icons/polaris
-then apply the changes below.
 -->

 ```yml